Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Parametrizing perturbed relative equilibria

 \subsection{The linearized dynamics around a relative equilibrium}

 In order to solve equation~\eqref{eq:main_eq}, we will decompose the perturbation $e_1$ of the embedding~$e$ into a component tangent to the unperturbed torus~$E(\T^m)$ and a component normal to it.
 To do this in a meaningful way, we need a better understanding of the linearized dynamics near this unperturbed torus.
 In fact, it was shown in~\cite{vondergracht2023parametrisation} that it is crucial that the unperturbed torus is {\it reducible}.
-We shall not introduce this concept here, because we can prove something slightly stronger for relative equilibria, as a result of the following simple observation. \begin{prop} Let the vector field~$H$ on~$\T^d$ be $\T^m$-equivariant as above.
-Then the Jacobian matrix~$DH(\theta)$ is constant along group orbits, and in particular along relative equilibria, i.e., $DH \circ E = DH(\theta_0)$. \end{prop} \begin{proof} Differentiating $H(\theta + R \phi) = H(\theta)$ to $\theta$ gives $DH(\theta+R\phi) = DH(\theta)$, showing that $DH$ is constant along any group orbit.
-Setting $\theta = \theta_0$ gives $DH(E(\phi))=DH(\theta_0)$. \end{proof} The next result characterizes the linearized dynamics of~$H$ tangent to the relative equilibrium. \begin{prop} We have $DH(\theta) R = 0$ for all $\theta\in \T^d$.
+We shall not introduce this concept here, because we can prove something slightly stronger for relative equilibria, as a result of the following simple observation. \begin{proposition} Let the vector field~$H$ on~$\T^d$ be $\T^m$-equivariant as above.
+Then the Jacobian matrix~$DH(\theta)$ is constant along group orbits, and in particular along relative equilibria, i.e., $DH \circ E = DH(\theta_0)$. \end{proposition} \begin{proof}[Proof of Proposition~\ref{lemmarelativeequilibrium}] Differentiating $H(\theta + R \phi) = H(\theta)$ with respect to~$\theta$ gives $DH(\theta+R\phi) = DH(\theta)$, showing that $DH$ is constant along any group orbit.
+Setting $\theta = \theta_0$ gives $DH(E(\phi))=DH(\theta_0)$. \end{proof} The next result characterizes the linearized dynamics of~$H$ tangent to the relative equilibrium. \begin{proposition} We have $DH(\theta) R = 0$ for all $\theta\in \T^d$.
 In other words,